BUCS110-B1-Fall2024/final-project-emma-f/template_final_project-master/README.md

 ## Project Description

-This is a card game where the player has to take turns with a bot to place cards in cups and gain points.
-The player with the most points when all the cups are filled wins.
-There are two card phases (w/ two different decks) to create the opportunity to sabotage the other player to increase chances of winning.
+This is a shooter game, most similr to the game asteroids.
+Shoot as many asteroids as you can for the duration of the game and acheive the highest score.

 ***